dsyme/dsyme-presentations/design-notes/rethinking-applicatives.md

 Style B (if no computation expressions are used) and Style C (when computation expressions are used).
 In particular I'd like to see `apply` functions slowly disappear from the F# universe in favour of the other techniques.

+## Thank you

+A big shout out to Tom Davies ([@TD5](https://github.com/TD5)), Nicholas Cowle and the major F# users [G-Research](https://twitter.com/GRESEARCHjobs) who did the first prototype of FS-1063 - a great community-initiated contribution to the F# language.

 ## Appendix: Trialling FS-1063 today